graciolli-f/Rubric/README.md

 ## How to Use
-Note: Rubric is currently only set up to work in the **Cursor IDE** since it relies heavily on the `.cursorrules` file to enforce the workflow and process necessary to incorporate Rubric into the code generation.
+Note: Rubric is currently only set up to work in the **Cursor IDE** since it relies heavily on the `.cursorrules` file to drive the workflow and process necessary to incorporate Rubric into the code generation.

 ### The Rubric set up consists of two parts
 - `rubric/` folder in project root: This is a folder that contains all Rubric-related reference files (found in this repo) needed for the LLM to properly incorporate Rubric into its code generation process